chuck657/sports-arbitrage-with-embeddings/README.md

   <img src="https://github.com/user-attachments/assets/0d155739-c755-42ba-ab38-c717bba2d2ed" alt="Equation" />
 </p>

-If the total is less tha one, it is flagged as an arbitrage opportunity.
+If the total is less than one, it is flagged as an arbitrage opportunity.

 ## ✅ To-Do List ✅
 - [X] Implement SportsBet and PointsBet Scraping